ICroijmans/WineImagery/README.md

 Artin Arshamian, Asifa Majid, Ilja Croijmans, Laura Speed

 The main article that belongs to this repository is:
-Croijmans, Speed, Arshamian & Majid (accepted).
+Croijmans, Speed, Arshamian & Majid (2020).
 Expertise shapes multimodal imagery for wine.
-Cognitive Science (AOP)
+Cognitive Science (AOP): https://doi.org/10.1111/cogs.12842

 It contains:
 - SPSS datafiles from both experiments, including SPSS syntax, belonging to the manuscript "Expertise shapes multimodal imagery for wine":